-In 1846, during the Mexican-American War, General Stephen Kearny’s forces followed the Santa Fe Trail below Bent’s Fort, in Colorado to establish a U.S. provisional government in New Mexico.
-Prior to reaching Santa Fe, and gave speeches from roof-tops in Las Vegas, Tecolote, and San Miguel, absolving the people from their allegiance to governor Manuel Armijo and Mexico.
-In return, he promised protection of life, property and religion to all who would peaceably submit to the United States government, and death for those who would resist.
+In 1846, during the Mexican-American War, General Stephen Kearny’s forces followed the Santa Fe Trail below Bent’s Fort in Colorado to establish a U.S. provisional government in New Mexico.
+Before reaching Santa Fe, and gave speeches from roof-tops in Las Vegas, Tecolote, and San Miguel, absolving the people from their allegiance to Governor Manuel Armijo and Mexico.
+In return, he promised protection of life, property, and religion to all who would peaceably submit to the United States government and death for those who would resist.

 By the end of the Mexican-American War in 1848, more Anglo-Americans came to the region, bringing their political, economic, and cultural influences to the Pecos River Valley and threatening the traditional communities and lifeways.

-In 1879, the Santa Fe, Atchison, and Topeka Railroad began to be built through the Upper Pecos River Valley which brought more change to the region.
+In 1879, the Santa Fe, Atchison, and Topeka Railroad began to be built through the Upper Pecos River Valley, bringing more change to the region.

 Route 66 came through the area in 1926, no doubt, boosting the economy of the villages along the way.
 This segment of Route 66, called the Santa Fe Loop, moved northwest from Santa Rosa, through Dilia to Romeroville, before turning west through the Pecos River Valley to Santa Fe and back south to Albuquerque.
 In 1937, Santa Fe was bypassed, and Route 66 was realigned on a direct route from Santa Rosa to Albuquerque.